 Most schools in India now have facilities for students with physical disabilities to get an education that is on par.
 However, do the facilities extend to kids with special needs, especially autism?

-The Bombay High Court, in a hearing last week, refused to allow a 16-year-old autistic boy to sit for Class X board exams.
+Last year, the Bombay High Court refused to allow a 16-year-old autistic boy to sit for Class X board exams.
 The court suggested that the parents admit their child to a school that caters to special needs.
 The court took the step despite there being a precedent wherein a school was ordered to retain an autistic student.

-The father of the boy, who studies in a private Indian Certificate Secondary Examination (ICSE) affiliated school in Mumbai, also alleged that the school had taken admission fee for Class X. However, the school authorities claimed that the boy was “unfit” to appear for Class X exams as his understanding of subject matched that of a Standard 1 or 2 student.
+The school authorities claimed that the boy was “unfit” to appear for Class X exams as his understanding of subject matched that of a Standard 1 or 2 student.

 Autism is a developmental disorder characterized by challenges with social skills and communication.
 We talked to a few experts who taught in special schools and they were of the notion that though schools ought to take a holistic approach to educate autistic students, just hiring a shadow teacher may not do the deed.
 The counsellor at Learning Heights said,

 “The behaviour of autistic kids can be sometimes very erratic.
 Their understanding of the subject varies with the level of autism and their IQ.”

 The principal of Amar Jyoti School, Delhi, added,

 “Such challenges call for expert understanding from qualified teachers and in a special environment as autistic kids also need therapy and counselling from time to time.”

 The Well Being Special School administrator said,